geeklhem/polarikss/README.md

 If you want to use it on your computer the dependencies are:

-- the python libraries: numpy, scipy, pandas, matplotlib.
+- Python libraries: numpy, scipy, pandas, matplotlib.
-- for the verification and the flow speed input: as these are unpublished data, we cannot disclose them at the moment.
+- Experimental results (for the verification and the flow speed input): as these are unpublished data, we cannot disclose them at the moment.

-License:
+License
 ---------
 Copyright (C) 2014 - Dresden Summer School in Systems Biology Group 4